 According to the internets, it’s a part of a high-altitude desert in Wyoming – the Red Desert.
 The Great Divide Basin is an area where none of the rainfall into any ocean, directly or indirectly.
 In simpler CDT-hiker terms it’s, a long, flat, boring, waterless stretch of trail in the middle of Wyoming.

-There are a number of noteworthy spots on the Continental Divide Trail.
+There are several noteworthy spots on the Continental Divide Trail.
 The Gila in New Mexico, the San Juan Mountains in Colorado, and Glacier National Park in Montana, to name a few.
 Wyoming has the Great Divide Basin and the Wind River Range immediately north of the Basin.

 The Basin appears to get a lot of hate from hikers for being waterless, flat, and boring, but I’m kind of excited for it.
 I think it’s going to be a lot like the time I rode a bicycle through the Outback across Australia.